eoinkelly/ember-runloop-handbook/README.md

 * When you use `Ember.run` (see below) you will be creating your own runloop that may go through its full lifecycle while the runloop thatEmber uses is still accepting jobs.
-* Usually Ember application will boot within a single runloop but if you enable the [Ember Inspector](https://chrome.google.com/webstore/detail/ember-inspector/bmdblncegkenkacieihfhpjfppoconhi?hl=en) then many more runloops happen at boot time.
+* Usually an Ember application will boot within a single runloop but if you enable the [Ember Inspector](https://chrome.google.com/webstore/detail/ember-inspector/bmdblncegkenkacieihfhpjfppoconhi?hl=en) then many more runloops happen at boot time.

 Another consequence of the runloop not being a singleton it that it does not